cdimascio/express-openapi-validator/README.md

 #### Validate a query parameter with a range constraint

-`/pets?limit=?` should be of type integer with a value greater than 5, express-openapi-validator returns:
+`/pets?limit=?` should be of type integer with a value greater than 5.
+It should also require an additional query paramter, `test`, express-openapi-validator returns:

 ```shell
 curl http://localhost:3000/v1/pets?limit=1 |jq